Those who want a clear window into the health of their leopard gecko should start by monitoring their reptile’s bowel movements and poop.

 The flora in their gut needs time to adjust to the change.

-This often results in diarrhea.
+This often results in diarrhea or loose poop.

 Why does this cause the poop to turn green?